 Earth's Hidden Continent 'Zealandia' Discovered, Reveal Scientists

-General knowledge says that there are seven continents on Earth namely Asia, Europe, Africa, North America, South America Australia and Antarctica.
+General knowledge says that there are seven continents on Earth namely Asia, Europe, Africa, North America, South America, Australia and Antarctica.

 However, scientists have made a startling discovery of a hidden continent named "Zealandia."
-The 11 geologists involved in the study stated that the southwest region of the Pacific Ocean located to the east of Australia, that contains New Zealand and New Caledonia, is actually a continent of its own.
+The 11 geologists involved in the study stated that the southwest region of the Pacific Ocean located to the east of Australia, which contains New Zealand and New Caledonia, is actually a continent of its own.

-Discovery Of 'Zealandia'
+Discovery Of Zealandia